 Suffering personal injury from an accident is stressful, both mentally and monetarily.
 In the few days after you first experience your accident, it can be difficult to keep track of everything and seek the right support quickly.
 Often, this process includes determining who pays for your medical expenses.
-Personal injury lawyers know that the answer to this question is rarely straightforward.
+Our team of personal injury lawyers know that the answer to this question is rarely straightforward.

 The Bottom Line